You are currently viewing PF Calculator

 As a consequence, the account’s total balance would be Rs 6,268.
 Because there is no interest for the first month, it now qualifies for monthly interest.
 If the yearly rate is 8.10%, the monthly rate is 8.10/12, or 0.675%.

-At the end of the year, the interest earned will be totalled and put into the EPF account.
+At the end of the year, the interest earned will be totaled and put into the EPF account.
 As a consequence, 0.675% of Rs.6,268 is Rs.42.30, the second-month interest on your EPF.
 This will climb or jump more when monthly payments are raised over the fiscal year.

 Here’s a quick rundown: